-It’s impossible to minister in Australia without encountering other cultures.
+It is impossible to minister in Australia without encountering other cultures.
 The Christian’s primary identity is in Christ, but we each have secondary identities shaping who we are.
 Whether we are a daughter, a father, Australian, Chinese, Iranian, a student, a city worker, a farmer, or a full-time mum, the question in cross-cultural ministry is, how do issues of identity and culture change the way we do gospel ministry?

-It will be of great benefit whether you plan to serve in an increasingly multi-cultural city like Melbourne, or among people of a different ethnic or socio-economic background overseas.
+It will be of a great benefit whether you plan to serve in an increasingly multi-cultural city like Melbourne, or among people of a different ethnic or socio-economic background overseas.

 Section A: Principles